alphagov/pay-tech-docs/source/documentation/set_up_a_live_worldpay_account.md

 # Set up a live Worldpay account

+You should follow these instructions in order.

-Worldpay uses the term 'production' for live accounts.
+> Worldpay uses the term 'production' for live accounts.

 ## Prerequisites